madison-vega/employee-directory/README.md

 - [Questions](#questions)

 ## Installation
-This will be a live deployed application, simply follow the link to the live site and enjoy!
+This will be a live deployed application, simply follow the link to the live site and enjoy!<br>
 [Live Website]()<br>
 [Github Repo](https://github.com/madison-vega/employee-directory)